-Ordering acrylic or steel plates can be quite expensive.
-I didn’t want to waste money (or acrylic) before I’m confident with my physical layout, so I used cardboard to test multiple designs.
+Ordering acrylic or steel plates from online services can be quite expensive depending on your location.
+I didn’t want to waste money before I’m confident with my physical layout, so I used cardboard to test multiple designs.

-While an acrylic or steel plate may look sturdier and more professional, cardboard is excellent for quick prototyping and in many ways more practical than eg. acrylic.
+While an acrylic or steel plate may look sturdier and more professional, cardboard is excellent for quick prototyping and more practical compared to e.g. acrylic in many ways.

 Prototyping with cardboard described below has its drawbacks too.
-You may have waste amounts of cardboard for free at home, but this method will cost you a lot of time.
+You may have waste amounts of cardboard at home for free, but this method will cost you a lot of time.
 It’s OK for a weekend build, but after I went through this a few times, I will probably ask somebody to lasercut the cardboard for me next time.

 That being said, this is how I’ve done the cardboard prototype of the Tormentor:

 There are all kinds and thicknesses of cardboard.
 I’ve found shoeboxes are the best for such projects.
 Get a shoebox.
 It doesn’t have to look fancy, the switches and keycaps will cover it anyway.